pavel-mazhuga/lit-scroll/README.md

 ## Browser Support

-The library uses a `ResizeObserver` (conditionally) to listen to scrollable element size change.
-In order to support dynamic scrollable container size change in Safari and IE, you should use `ResizeObserver` polyfill (<https://github.com/que-etc/resize-observer-polyfill>).
+The library uses a [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) (conditionally) to listen to scrollable element size change.
+In order to support dynamic scrollable container size change in Safari and IE, you should use [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) [polyfill](https://github.com/que-etc/resize-observer-polyfill).

 **IMPORTANT:** The library's default compilation target is ES6.
 If you need to support ES5 environments - consider transpiling it.